Zeanon/mobro-plugin-argusmonitor/README.md

 by [ArgusMonitor](https://www.argusmonitor.com/index.php?language=en).

 This plugin is created and maintained by Zeanon and is not associated with ArgusMonitor.
-It uses the a custom [ArgusMonitorLink.dll](https://github.com/Zeanon/ArgusMonitorLink) to directly access the metrics read out by ArgusMonitor.
+It uses a custom [ArgusMonitorLink.dll](https://github.com/Zeanon/ArgusMonitorLink) to directly access the metrics read out by ArgusMonitor.

 # Attention